Skip to content

 • UK High Commission Ghana

-1. Local OSH experts and IOSH members have conducted an impartial risk assessment to assess the current conditions.
+• Local occupational safety and health experts and IOSH members conducted an impartial risk assessment to assess the current conditions (July).

 We welcome your support in helping people stay safe at work.
 It can change the lives of the most vulnerable workers.
 Find out more about these projects and the work we are doing.